LeoniePhiline/async-mailer/README.md

 // Further alternative mailers can be implemented by third parties.

 // Build a message using the re-exported `mail_builder::MessageBuilder'.
+//
-// For blazingly fast rendering of beautiful HTML mail, I recommend combining `askama` with `mrml`. use async_mailer::IntoMessage;
+// For blazingly fast rendering of beautiful HTML mail,
+// I recommend combining `askama` with `mrml`.

 let message = async_mailer::MessageBuilder::new()
     .from(("From Name", "from@example.com"))
     .to("to@example.com")